MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 ---
 title: "Tutorial: Create a paginated report and upload it to the Power BI service | Microsoft Docs"
-description: In this tutorial, you connect to a sample Azure SQL database and use a wizard in Report Builder to create a paginated report.
+description: In this tutorial, you connect to a sample Azure SQL database, and use a wizard in Report Builder to create a paginated report.
 Then you upload the paginated report to a workspace in a Premium capacity in the Power BI service.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''